k-schisler/k-schisler/README.md

 - Database Systems & Python
 - Applied Math Tech in Biology
 - Integrative Biology I
-- *Next up*: Evolutionary Biology
+- Evolutionary Biology (Integrative Biology II)
+- *In Progress*: Applied Learning Lab, Foundaations of Biomedical Informatics Methods I
+- *Next Up*: Capstone I and II

 ---

 ## 🔬 What I'm Working On

 📊 **Tea-rrific Analysis** — I cataloged and analyzed my 110+ tea collection because… why not?
-💔 **Heartbreak & Data** — Explored relationship status and heart health using NHANES in a stats project inspired by “Broken Heart Syndrome” ([yes, it’s real!](https://www.mayoclinic.org/diseases-conditions/broken-heart-syndrome/symptoms-causes/syc-20354617)).
+💔 **Heartbreak & Data** — Explored relationship status and heart health using NHANES in a project for Statistics I at ASU inspired by “Broken Heart Syndrome” ([yes, it’s real!](https://www.mayoclinic.org/diseases-conditions/broken-heart-syndrome/symptoms-causes/syc-20354617)).
-🧬 **Lab ERD Design** — Planning out an Entity Relationship Diagram to help our lab integrate better with our new LIMS database.
-It's like digital anthropology; connecting the dots between all the sample data.
+🧬 **Capstone Planning** — Soon, I'll be starting my final capstone for my Master's Program, working with data and collaborating with a few classmates to flesh out a noteworthy project and earn my degree!

 ---